 The RESA is a performance-based assessment that an Ohio beginning teacher, known as a resident educator, must successfully pass.
 The assessment calls for resident educators to demonstrate their ability to design and implement instruction that: engages students in complex thinking; and uses formative and summative assessments to inform their teaching practices.

-Teachers today begin their careers with four-year resident educator licenses that are non-renewable.
+Teachers today begin their careers with four-year resident educator licenses.
 During this time, they must complete all four years of the Ohio Resident Educator program and successfully pass the RESA to qualify for a five-year professional license.

 for more information:

 - OhioRESA - Answers to most questions are available on the Ohio RESA website maintained by Educopia for the Ohio Department of Education.

 - For questions about submitting forms and evidence, or to register, please contact the: